metio/terraform-provider-k8s/docs/data-sources/application_networking_k8s_aws_target_group_policy_v1alpha1_manifest.md

 Optional:

 - `health_check` (Attributes) The health check configuration.
 Changes to this value will update VPC Lattice resource in place. (see [below for nested schema](#nestedatt--spec--health_check))
 - `protocol` (String) The protocol to use for routing traffic to the targets.
-Supported values are HTTP (default) and HTTPS.
+Supported values are HTTP (default), HTTPS and TCP.
 Changes to this value results in a replacement of VPC Lattice target group.
 - `protocol_version` (String) The protocol version to use.
 Supported values are HTTP1 (default) and HTTP2.
+When a policy Protocol is TCP, you should not set this field.
+Otherwise, the whole TargetGroupPolicy will not take effect.
 When a policy is behind GRPCRoute, this field value will be ignored as GRPC is only supported through HTTP/2.
 Changes to this value results in a replacement of VPC Lattice target group.

 <a id="nestedatt--spec--target_ref"></a>
 ### Nested Schema for `spec.target_ref`